-Rome celebrates the world's most famous - and most elusive - street artist with an exhibition at Chiostro del Bramante.Banksy, the anonymous British street artist, will be the subject of a major exhibition at Rome's Chiostro del Bramante from 21 March until 26 July 2020.
+Rome celebrates the world's most famous - and most elusive - street artist with an exhibition at Chiostro del Bramante.Banksy, the anonymous British street artist, is the subject of a major exhibition at Rome's Chiostro del Bramante from 8 September until 11 April 2021.

-Titled Banksy, a visual protest, the show will feature around 80 works by the artist - known for his powerful, satirical and thought-provoking murals - touching on themes close to the artist's heart: war, wealth and poverty, animals, globalisation, consumerism, politics, power, and the environment.
+Titled Banksy, a visual protest, the show features more than 90 works by the artist - known for his powerful, satirical and thought-provoking murals - touching on themes close to the artist's heart: war, wealth and poverty, animals, globalisation, consumerism, politics, power, and the environment.

 View on Map

 Banksy exhibition in Rome

 Arco della Pace, 5, 00186 Roma RM, Italy

 EVENTS THIS WEEKview calendar